 What if you took things one or two steps further?
 What if you invested time and energy into forming real relationships with your best customers—maybe by grabbing a beer together or by renting a suite at a local sports stadium for a small gathering?

 The business world is impersonal enough already.
 Real relationships stand out and create a powerful competitive edge.

 9. Create a Killer Culture

 As many people talk about Zappo’s infamous work culture as they do its shoes.
 And yes, the company has hit some road bumps in its growth.
 But consistently investing in creating a killer culture has driven a number of business benefits.

 Customers want to buy from companies that treat their workers well.
-At the same time, these companies can attract the best talent, who – in turn – go on to provide great service for the company’s customers.
+At the same time, these companies can attract the best talent.
+This talent—in turn—goes on to provide great service for the company’s customers.